alex16-1/CS7643/README.md

 ## Environment requirements:

 The latest PyTorch version is sufficient for this project.
 We have tested our scripts with Python 3.10.16 and the latest PyTorch available.

+## Credits

+The base model from which all branches derivated is based on Laurent Veyssier's repository, https://github.com/LaurentVeyssier/Image-Captioning-Project-with-full-Encoder-Decoder-model/tree/master.

 # Image Captioning Architecture Evolution

 This project explores how replacing components of a baseline image captioning model (ResNet-50 + LSTM) with more advanced modules impacts performance.
 We evaluate and compare five architectures on the MS COCO 2017 dataset.